skip to main content

 Why you should trust us

-Our sports experts researched the full NFL Wild Card Round schedule and confirmed the broadcast details for each game.
-We carefully checked each matchup’s TV channel and streaming availability, considering the most reliable viewing options across cable, satellite, and streaming.
-Using this information, we determined the best ways to watch all six games based on cost, accessibility, and additional features.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched the full NFL Wild Card Round schedule and confirmed the broadcast details for each game.
+Taylor carefully checked each matchup’s TV channel and streaming availability, considering the most reliable viewing options across cable, satellite, and streaming.
+Using this information, he determined the best ways to watch all six games based on cost, accessibility, and additional features.

 Check out our How We Rank page to learn more about our methods.